TimMensch/pf/README.md

 $ eval $(pf first Go /bin$)
 ```

-The Go/bin binary folder will be moved to the front of the path followed by all (other) path
+The Go/bin binary folder followed by all (other) path components that end in `/bin`
-components that end in `/bin`.
+will be moved to the front of the path.

 ### Search the current path